utah-cs3550-fa24/assignments/hw3.md

 replace the navigation banner with an `include` of `header.html`, passing in the correct tab title.
 This should make your templates much shorter.

-Test that if you add assignments, assign submissions to `ta1`, or grade submissions via the admin interface, that your application shows the updates correctly.

 Write a cover sheet
 -------------------